Jaiimmortal/WFC/README.md

 # WFC
 ## About ##
-Word Frequency Counter used to scrap all headlines of the first twenty pages from [YCombinator News](https://news.ycombinator.com/)
+Word Frequency Counter used to scrap all headlines of the first twenty pages from [YCombinator News](https://news.ycombinator.com/) and to count the frequently occuring words and plot them as a Bar Chart.

 ## Built with: ##